 |Weight||30 pounds [w/o stand]|

-Our review focuses on the 50-inch version of the RU7100, largely because it's one of the top-selling models in the 7 series line of LCD TVs.
+Our Samsung RU7100 review focuses on the 50-inch version of this TV, largely because it's one of the top-selling models in the 7 series line of LCD TVs.
 But the RU7100 line ranges from 43 inches all the way up to 75 inches.

 From what we can glean from product specifications, product listings and customer reviews, these various sizes should all offer nearly identical feature sets, picture quality and overall quality of construction.
 Any recommendations we make for this model should apply across the RU7100 line.